 - Certain body positions

 - Being very tired or not getting enough sleep

 Your physical therapist can teach you and your caregiver stretching exercises you can do.
 These stretches will help keep your muscles from getting shorter or tighter.

 Being active also helps keep your muscles loose.
 Aerobic exercise, such as swimming, and strength-building exercises are helpful as are playing sports and doing daily tasks.
 Talk with your health care provider or physical therapist first before starting any exercise program.

-Your provider may place splints or casts on some of your joints to keep them from becoming so tight that you cannot move them easily.
-Make sure to wear these as your provider tells you to.
+Your provider or physical/occupational therapist may place splints or casts on some of your joints to keep them from becoming so tight that you cannot move them easily.
+Make sure to wear the splints or casts as your provider tells you to.

 Be careful about getting pressure sores from exercise or being in the same position in a bed or wheelchair for too long.

 Muscle spasticity can increase your chances of falling and hurting yourself.
 Be sure to take precautions so you do not fall.